 One thing I do want to mention, however, is that the perforations on the top of the unit really should stay clear for ventilation, so maybe don’t stack something on top.
 I’ve noticed that the Jot 2 gets pretty damn hot after a few hours of use.
 Not enough to cook an egg, but certainly an “oh, well then!” each time I brush my hand against it.

 But does the Jotunheim 2 actually sound good?

 This is the question that everyone wants to be answered, and it’s also the most difficult thing to speak on with any authority.
 The truth is that sound quality is extremely subjective, and what sounds great to me may not sound good to you.

 But for me, personally?
 I think the Jotunheim 2 sounds fantastic, even compared to the Schiit HEL I was using previously.
 Every song has a certain sparkle to it that leaves me wanting more.
 And yes, I’m going to abuse the tired cliché of hearing elements of my favorite songs that I hadn’t heard before because it’s true.

 Does it sound better or merely different?
 For me, it sounds better.
 Clearer, more powerful.
 Whether I’m dancing at my desk to some Carpenter Brut or shamefully listening to Grimes with her 90s baby raver voice, everything sounds great.

 Odds and ends

-If you’ve gotten a taste for so called “Audiophile-Grade” audio equipment – which I wrote half-jokingly, since there’s so much absurdity in this space, then save your money and buy Schiit.
-I’m no expert, but it’s clear to me that they put out top notch hardware at a fraction of the price of many competing systems.
+If you’ve gotten a taste for so-called “Audiophile-Grade” audio equipment – which I wrote half-jokingly since there’s so much absurdity in this space, then save your money and buy Schiit.
+I’m no expert, but it’s clear that they put out top-notch hardware at a fraction of the price of many competing systems.

 For only $399, I think you’ll have a tough time finding a better deal than the Jotunheim 2.